 (1) Turn the ignition switch to the Off position.
+Disconnect and isolate the battery negative cable.
 Unplug the temperature sensor wire harness connector.

 (2) Measure the resistance of the temperature sensor.
 At -40° C (-40° F), the sensor resistance is 336 kilohms.
 At 55° C (140° F), the sensor resistance is 2.488 kilohms.
 The sensor resistance should read between these two values.
 If OK, go to the Sensor Circuit Test.
 If not OK, replace the faulty sensor.